As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 Sitting too close to the TV will not damage your eyes.
 However, it may cause digital eye strain and the symptoms that go with it.

 If your child sits too close to the TV, it may be because the TV looks blurry from farther away.
 Sitting close to the TV is a sign of myopia (nearsightedness) in children.
-If your child makes a habit of sitting closely when watching TV, it may be time for an eye exam.
+If your child makes a habit of sitting close when watching TV, it may be time for an eye exam.

 Note: This does not change the importance of children being physically active.
 It is always a good idea to limit screen time and encourage outdoor activity.